whscienceteacher/whscienceteacher.github.io/README.md

 [Onion Root Tip Slides](/onionroot/) - **Biology** - Shows onion root tip slides.
 Start with a macro picture of green onions and zoom in on two roots at 40x and 100-400x.
 Slides are chosen to show stages of mitosis clearly.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Peppered Moths](/pepperedmoths/) - **Biology** - Classic peppered moth experiment with a graph to show directional and stabilizing selection.
+User taps moths to eat them.
+After half are eaten the simulation automatically counts and reproduces them with a small amount of mutation.
+The simulation shows can show clean trees or sooty trees, or the user can change the darkness.

 [Heat Capacity](/heatcapacity/) - **Chemistry/Physics** - Heat or cool metal balls of different sizes and materials and put it in water to measure the change in water temperature.
 You can watch visually or export a data series as csv.

 [Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
 See the distribution of light by wavelength and see an approximation of the color.
 I have a version that shows the distribution by frequency too I could fix up if there is interest.